 Musashi-1 is an RNA-binding protein that can compete with the elF4G translation initiation factor found in two messenger RNAs (mRNAs): p21/Waf1 and neural stem cells.
 These results suggest that Musashi-1 may play a key role in the carcinogenesis of CSCs and the formation of tumors.
-In CRCS C, Msi-1 is involved in the regulation which of Bstemness, controls Wnt/Notch pathways.
-However, Msi-1 is exclusive to CRCSCs as a generator of stem cells.
-As the function of the proteins has only been fully investigated in connection to the nervous system, Msi-1's influence has not yet been determined.
+In CRCS C, Msi-1 is involved in the regulation Bstemness, which controls Wnt/Notch pathways.
+However.
+Msi-1 is exclusive to CRCSCs as a generator of stem cells.
+As the function of the proteins has only been fully investigated in connection to the nervous system, Msi-1's yet influence has not determined.
 All of these findings point to the importance of Msi-1 in the development of CRCSC and call for more study [84].

-1.6.Treatment of Colorectal cancer
+1.6.
+Treatment of Colorectal cancer

 Depending on the diagnosis and stage of the disease, the first line of therapy for colorectal cancer. is surgical excision of the tumor and any metastases.
-However, when cancer is detected at an advanced stage with metastases, surgical control becomes difficult, and the best choice for these patients is to reduce the tumor with chemotherapy to stop tumor spread and development.
+However, when cancer is detected at an advanced with metastases, surgical control becomes difficult, and the best choice for these patients is to reduce the tumor with chemotherapy tumor spread and to stop development.
 This method might potentially be used as an adjuvant therapy before or after surgery to maximize tumor reduction and stability [85].

-of neoadjuvant In terms radiotherapy, this is a method that targets tumor cells with high-energy radiation (x-rays, for example) or particles; it is now utilized to treat rectal cancer (RC), not colon cancer.
+In terms of neoadjuvant radiotherapy, this is a method that targets tumor cells with high-energy radiation (x-rays, for example) or particles; it is now utilized to treat rectal cancer (RC), not colon cancer.
 In fact, it is now standard procedure for treating patients with stage II/III rectal cancer in order to shrink the tumor or kill cancer cells that have disseminated.
-In patients with stage RC who have not had II/III preoperative irradiation, this treatment can also be utilized after resection to eradicate any leftover cancer cells [86].
-When it comes to cytotoxic chemotherapeutic medications. they work bv specifically targeting rapidly proliferating cells [87].
-The current CRC chemotherapy includes both single-agent therapy, which mostly consists of fluoropyrimidine (5-FU)-based treatment (FOL), and multiple-agent regimens that may include one or more medications, such as capecitabine (CAP), irinotecan (IRI), and oxaliplatin (OX), also; The standard techniques in first-line treatment, considering all of the current chemotherapeutic agents, are FOLFOX (5-FU+OX), FOLFIRI (5-XELOX or CAPOX FU+IRI), (CAP+OX), and CAPIRI (CAP+IRI) combination therapy regimens [85].
-By inhibiting thymidylate synthase and incorporating its products into RNA and DNA, the antimetabolite medication 5-FU achieves its anticancer effects [88].
-OX is a platinum-based chemotherapeutic suppresses medication that the development and proliferation of cancer cells by damaging their DNA, it is frequently used with leucovorin and 5-FU [89].
+In patients with stage who have not II/III RC had preoperative irradiation, this treatment can also be utilized after resection to eradicate any leftover cancer cells [86].
+When it comes to cytotoxic chemotherapeutic medications, they work by specifically targeting rapidly proliferating cells [87].

+The current CRC chemotherapy includes both single-agent therapy, which mostly consists fluoropyrimidine (5-FU)-based treatment (FOL), and multiple-agent regimens that may include one or more medications, such capecitabine (CAP), irinotecan (IRI), and oxaliplatin (OX), also; The standard techniques in first-line treatment, considering all of the current chemotherapeutic agents, are FOLFOX (5-FU+OX), FOLFIRI (5-XELOX FU+IRI). or CAPOX (CAP+OX), and CAPIRI (CAP+IRI) combination therapy regimens [85].
+By inhibiting thymidylate synthase and incorporating its products into RNA and DNA, the antimetabolite 5-FU achieves medication anticancer effects [88].
+OX is a platinum-based chemotherapeutic medication suppresses that development and proliferation of cancer cells by damaging their DNA, it is frequently used with leucovorin and 5-FU [89].